 A clinical placement abroad is an opportunity to travel to the developing world and undertake a placement in a healthcare system completely different to what you are used to at home.
 On a clinical placement like this, you’ll see the challenges local staff face when their hospitals don’t have the funds they need.

 While abroad, you'll also get the chance to see staff shortages, a scarcity of even the most basic equipment, and practices that differ from what you’ve learned.

-If you decide to do your clinical placement overseas, you can choose from destinations in Asia, Africa and Latin America.
+If you decide to do your clinical placement overseas, you can choose from destinations in Asia and Africa.
 And whether you're a student or you're looking for a professional placement abroad, we'll create your placement based on your interests.

 When it comes to your medical elective abroad you can choose to rotate through general medicine, surgery, A&E, ICUs, anaesthesiology, OBG, and paediatrics…

 And in terms of settings, you can spend time in teaching hospitals, regional hospitals, large government hospitals, tertiary referral centres, specialist hospitals, and small rural health posts on your elective abroad.